-admissions, and readmissions.
-For example, Medicare notes that sepsis is a top diagnosis for hospital 30-day readmission rates among Medicare beneficiaries and that monitoring appetite, mental changes, biometrics, etc. through software platforms or apps with virtual daily check-ins to monitor for potential issues can be helpful, especially if specific care instructions and reminders regarding hygiene and medications are included 10.
-RPM is an excellent addition to self-management support for patients, and RHCs often provide and bill for these services as part of Chronic Care Management.
+RPM and RTM are two virtual services with significant potential to reduce ED visits, admissions, and readmissions.
+For example, Medicare notes that sepsis is a top diagnosis for hospital 30-day readmission rates among Medicare beneficiaries and that monitoring appetite, mental changes, biometrics, etc. through software platforms or apps with virtual daily check-ins to monitor for potential issues can be helpful, especially if specific care instructions and reminders regarding hygiene and medications are included 14.
+RPM is an excellent addition to self-management support for patients.
+Beginning Jan 1, 2024, the suite of RPM and RTM services are included in the general care management code GO51115 that is a billable code for RHCs.
 Check the online fee schedules of your state Medicaid agency to see if RPM codes are listed as covered services.
 See Remote Physiologic and Therapeutic Monitoring (RPM/RTM) resource for more details.